 Why you should not completely omit carbs from your diet?

 1] Carbs (glucose) is the only source of energy that your brain and the central nervous system can utilize.
 So Absence of glucose can turn out to have serious ill effects on health.

-2] Carbs and fat Metabolism – Fats cannot be completely broken down in the absence of carbs.
+Fats cannot be completely broken down in the absence of carbs.
 Hence if you are looking for losing fat weight, it is important to have the minimum amount required of carbs to facilitate the complete breakdown of fat or the process of lipolysis.
-In the absence of carbs, the amount of ketone bodies in the blood stream will accumulate and lead to metabolic disorders like ketosis or acidosis.
+In the absence of carbs, the number of ketone bodies in the bloodstream will accumulate and lead to metabolic disorders like ketosis or acidosis.

-The above mentioned reasons will justify the presence of carbs day in strict diets like the General Motor’s diet (GM diet).
-Read – Indian version of GM diet.
+The above-mentioned reasons will justify the presence of carbs day in strict diets like the General Motor’s diet (GM diet).
+Read – an Indian version of the GM diet.

 The process – At the time of digestion, carbs are broken down into glucose, which then enters the bloodstream.
 The glucose is then picked up by the other cells of the body to produce energy.
 Glucose, that remains unutilized, is converted and stored as muscle glycogen in the short run and finally gets converted into body fat in the long run.
 So carbs are needed to supply energy to you while doing physical activities.

 Carbohydrates are not bad provided you select the right ones.
 For example, having mango is better than munching potato chips.
 The nutritional value of carbohydrates depends on the presence of nutrients and on the degree of processing that the food has gone through.

 What are the Healthy Carbs that you should Love?